Introduction to the Rivest-Shamir-Adleman (RSA) encryption algorithm

 Numbers n and e forms the RSA public key pair and it is made publicly available which is represented as (n,e)

 Let d be the Private key.
-Private key is calculated from p,q and e as follows
+The private key is calculated from p,q and e as follows

 e*d = 1 mod ϕ(n)